2010 Olympic Village: Village overview

+Boasting over a thousand units, ranging over a million square feet, the Village was able to accommodate over 2,800 athletes, coaches, and officials for the 2010 Winter Olympics.

+Following the Olympics, the accommodations became residential housing.
+Today, the Village is a mixed-use community, with approximately 1,100 residential units, area parks, and various retail and service outlets.

-The site has 252 affordable housing units and another 100 units are for "modest market housing".
-Southeast False Creek is the designation given to the neighbourhood the Olympic Village resides in, bordered by Cambie, Main, West 2nd Avenue, and False Creek.
-The City of Vancouver projects that Southeast False Creek will eventually become home to up to 16,000 people by 2020.
+Southeast False Creek is the designation given to the neighbourhood that the Olympic Village resides in, bordered by Cambie, Main, West 2nd Avenue, and False Creek.
+In 2012, the site had 252 affordable housing units and another 100 units are for "modest market housing".
+The City of Vancouver projected that Southeast False Creek would eventually become home to up to 16,000 people by 2020.

-The site currently boasts a 45,000 square foot community centre, named the Creekside Community Recreation Centre.
+As part of the development, Millennium Development Group built the Creekside Community Recreation Centre, a 45,000 sqft LEED platinum-standard community centre that opened in summer 2010.

+History

 Construction

-Preparation and construction of the site Vancouver began in February 2006.
-Construction was completed on 1 November 2009 by the Millennium Development Group, and turned over to the Vancouver Organizing Committee for the 2010 Olympic and Paralympic Winter Games (VANOC) for use during the Winter Games.
-On 7 April 2010 it was returned to the City of Vancouver.
+Preparation and construction of the site began in February 2006.
+Construction was completed on 1 November 2009 by Millennium Development Group, and turned over to the Vancouver Organizing Committee for the 2010 Olympic and Paralympic Winter Games (VANOC) for use during the Winter Games.
+On 7 April 2010, it was returned to the City of Vancouver.
 The village was converted into residential housing, a community centre, daycare, retail, and service spaces.

-Residents released video documenting major problems with their units, including water pouring out of light fixtures, heat not working, cracks in ceilings, hardwood floors bubbling from moisture and bedrooms too small to fit a bed.
+Residents released video documenting problems with their units, including water pouring out of light fixtures, heat not working, cracks in ceilings, hardwood floors bubbling from moisture and bedrooms too small to fit a bed.
 More than 60 condo owners at the Village filed a class-action lawsuit against the builder.
 The lawsuits were subsequently dropped.

-On 12 December 2014, the City of Vancouver unveiled a plaque honouring Millennium Development Group's role in designing, developing and constructing the Olympic Village, named "Millennium Water Olympic Village".
-The wording on the plaque states:

-"North America's first LEED Platinum community was designed, developed and constructed by Peter and Shahram Malek's Millennium Development Group in time to open as the athletes' village for the successful Vancouver 2010 Olympic and Paralympic Winter Games.